 Before a decision is made, the student’s progress, along with details in the appeal, will be reviewed by the Graduate Council and then by the SAP Committee to determine if and how the student can regain good academic standing.

 Other than in situations where an appeal is granted, a student who has lost eligibility for federal or state aid can only regain eligibility by taking action that brings them back into satisfactory academic progress.
 Neither paying for classes nor sitting out any length of time affects a student’s academic standing so neither is sufficient to re-establish eligibility.

-If a previously suspended student applies for readmission to BVU ( which would include a new reason for appeal) after an academic suspension, that student may be allowed to return, with the benefit of financial assistance, if an academic plan is created to assist the student in attaining satisfactory progress.
+If a previously suspended student applies for readmission to BVU ( which would include a new reason for appeal), that student may be allowed to return, with the benefit of financial assistance, if an academic plan is created to assist the student in attaining satisfactory progress.
 The student would continue to be eligible for financial assistance as long as the plan specifics are being met.

 Duration of Eligibility for Financial Assistance

-Students enrolled in this program will be allowed to attempt 37 total credit hours in the program.
+Students enrolled in this program will be allowed to attempt 43 total credit hours in the program.
 If the attempted program is not completed within this timeframe, even in situations where there has been a change of course of study, financial aid eligibility will be terminated.
-Appeals will be allowed on a case-by-case basis and must be made to the Office of Financial Assistance.
+Appeals for duration of eligibility for financial assistance will be allowed on a case-by-case basis and must be made to the Office of Financial Assistance.